 Hamilton Civic Museums have developed programming to reflect the Ontario Curriculum.
-We are committed to offering the inquiry-based learning style outlined by the citizenship education framework for social studies and history and geography.
+We are committed to offering the inquiry-based learning style outlined by the citizenship education framework.
 We invite teachers to contact the museums directly to discuss their needs.

 Program Highlights